MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-work-profile-enroll.md

 - highpri
 ---

-# Set up enrollment of Android Enterprise personally-owned work profile devices
+# Set up enrollment of Android Enterprise personally owned work profile devices

-Set up enrollment for bring-your-own-device (BYOD) and personal device scenarios using the *Android Enterprise personally-owned work profile* management solution.
+Set up enrollment for bring-your-own-device (BYOD) and personal device scenarios using the *Android Enterprise personally owned work profile* management solution.
 During enrollment, a work profile is created on the device to house work apps and work data.
 The work profile can be managed by Microsoft Intune policies.
 Personal apps and data stay separate in another part of the device and remain unaffected by Intune.

 For more information about Android Enterprise work profile features, see [Work profiles](https://support.google.com/work/android/answer/9563584) (opens Android Enterprise Help).